We have updated this post, originally published on June 5, 2018, to include new figures, research and other information.

-Four states — Colorado, Montana, Oklahoma and Oregon — are leading the trend, which is especially popular in rural areas.
-More than 60 school systems in Montana alone were using a compressed schedule in 2016-17, state records show.
-Meanwhile, four-day scheduling has spread so quickly across New Mexico that lawmakers have placed a moratorium on the practice until state leaders can study its impact on student performance and working-class families.
+Colorado, Idaho, New Mexico and South Dakota are among the states leading the trend, which is especially popular in rural areas in the Midwest.
+In Colorado alone, 111 out of the state’s 178 school districts are using a compressed schedule, The Colorado Sun reports.
+Meanwhile, four-day scheduling started spreading so quickly across New Mexico that lawmakers have placed a moratorium on the practice until state leaders can study its impact on student performance and working-class families.

 Critics point out the change can be tough on lower-income parents, who may have trouble paying for childcare on the day their kids no longer have class.
 Also, low-income students rely on public schools for almost half their meals — breakfasts and lunches during the week.
 Paul T. Hill, a research professor at the University of Washington Bothell who founded the Center on Reinventing Public Education, has argued that while some adults like the new schedule, this “troubling development” could end up hurting rural students.